-This copies the body in-place, either into a BytesIO object or a temporary file.
+This copies the body either into a BytesIO object (through setting req.body) or a temporary file.

 copy_get()

 Copies the request and environment object, but turning this request into a GET along the way.
 If this was a POST request (or any other verb) then it becomes GET, and the request body is thrown away.